electronicsleep/MediaPi/README.md

 Store movies and scrips on a old thumb drive and play at boot

-Turn your old TV into a rain machine or play your favorite videos
+Turn your old TV into a movie player or play your favorite videos

 Web interface has visual representation of video size, commenting on videos and start stop control